 The Accounting Equation

 The Accounting Equation, Assets = Liabilities + Equity means that the total assets of the business are always equal to the total liabilities plus the equity of the business This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

-In this case an asset (Plant and equipment) increases representing the purchases cost of the new plant.
-The other side of the accounting equation is a increase in a liability to pay the supplier for the asset (accounts payable) in 30 days time.
+In this case an asset (Plant and equipment) increases representing the purchase cost of the new plant.
+The other side of the accounting equation shows an increase in a liability (accounts payable) to pay the supplier for the new asset in 30 days time.

 Popular Double Entry Bookkeeping Examples

 This fixed assets purchase incurring a liability journal entry is one of many examples used in double entry bookkeeping, discover another at the links below.